Would you like to see what we have written on a subject? Use the search below.

 Being found in appearance as a man, He humbled Himself by becoming obedient to the point of death, even death on a cross.
 For this reason also, God highly exalted Him, and bestowed on Him the name which is above every name, so that at the name of Jesus every knee will bow, of those who are in heaven and on earth and under the earth, and that every tongue will confess that Jesus Christ is Lord, to the glory of God the Father.
 Phil.
 2:8-11, NASB

-So then God the Son accepted the mission of becoming human, living a perfect life and then dying on our behalf in order to bring glory to God the Father and redemption to any one of the human race that accepted Him as their Representative.
+So then God the Son accepted the mission of becoming human, living a perfect life, and dying on our behalf to bring glory to God the Father and redemption as the Representative of those the Father has chosen to save.

-Here is the part that some people miss: In order for Jesus to be the Representative of the human race, He could not draw on or “access” His divine nature in any way while living on earth.
+Here is the part that some people miss: In order for Jesus to be the Representative of God's elect, He could not draw on or “access” His divine nature in any way while living on earth.

 Perfect Faith